Jungle Park Tenerife - Our impressions, tickets and how to get there

 If you are a resident check the park's website for special discounts.

-Attractions at Jungle Park: Birds of Prey Show, Exotic Birds Show and Sea Lions Show
+Attractions and shows: Birds of Prey Show, Exotic Birds Show and Sea Lions Show

 The park has many species of animals, including big cats, birds or prey, lemurs, primates and penguins.

 There are 3 shows available at the park and you should try to include all of them in your visit.

 The parrot show is held in an outside location, unlike other similar shows you can see in other parks in the Canary Islands.

 The show is interactive and the kids will get a chance to feed some of the birds.

 We liked the exotic birds show from Jungle Park because everything happens outside and the keepers seem to be extremely invested in everything they do.
 Or at least this is how it was when we visited, which was a few years ago.

 The bird of prey show is also outside and here again, we have to remark the people involved.
 It seemed to us that this is more than a job, that there was a genuine relation between man and bird.

 We were really impressed by both shows and you shouldn't miss them either if you decide to visit.

 You will see many birds of prey inside the park aside from the ones in the show, which is not something you see in most Zoos in Europe.